-All new approaches and plans involve some risk.
-Nationally, our society is highly secular and, in many cases, far from the church.
+- 22. All new approaches and plans involve some risk.
+Nationally, society is highly secular and, in many cases, far from the church.
 In some quarters, some of the church's theological positions are problematic.
-In others, we are seen to be irrelevant.
-This means that for any Church of England strategy, gaining real traction is challenging.

-In the case of Transforming Church Together, we have identified the following specific risks:

-- Will people believe in it?
+This means that for any Church of England strategy, gaining real traction is challenging. - 23.
+In the case of Transforming Church Together, we have identified the following specific risks: - a.
+Will people believe in it?
 All strategies stand or fall on the extent to which the relevant stakeholders are engaged and participative.
-We have worked hard to ensure this strategy has been developed collaboratively and it is vital that our independent parishes, benefices, schools, and chaplaincies continue to engage energetically, to contribute to a successful outcome - Can we connect and communicate well enough?
-We will continue to work hard to be effective at connecting and communicating with the communities around us.
-Our actions, language, tone, and a desire to 'do with', rather than 'do for' or 'do to', are vital - Income.
-This strategy is based on assumptions about Parish Share, National Church investment, new ways to generate income, investment returns, and inflation/cost estimates.
-A setback in any of these areas will directly impact on the pace and depth of our transformation plans - National Church Policies.
+We have worked hard to ensure this strategy has been developed collaboratively and we now need those independent parishes, schools and chaplaincies to continue to energetically contribute to a successful outcome. - b.
+Can we connect and communicate well enough?
+We must work hard to be more effective at connecting and communicating with the communities around us.
+Our actions, language, tone, and a desire to 'do with' rather than 'do for' are vital. - c.
+Funding.
+This strategy is based on assumptions about Parish Share, new ways to generate income, and inflation estimates.
+A shortfall in any of these areas will directly impact on the pace and depth of our transformation plans. - d.
+National Church Policies.
 National theological and financial decisions are in process.
-They will have a positive or negative impact on this strategy depending on where they fall. - Follow through.
-It is essential that early energy and initiatives are followed through to meet our goals.
+They will have a positive or negative impact on this strategy depending on where they fall. - e.
+Follow through.
+It is essential that early energy and initiatives are followed through in order to meet our goals.
 We will work with God, and one another, to see this strategy, and the associated cultural changes, through to their intended conclusion.